GLOBAL MARKETS-Shares dogged by oil weakness; Treasury yield curve flattens

 "I think the market may be pricing in a little higher odds of another rate hike before the end of the year, and that is helping drive some of the flattening,” said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.

-Hawkish comments from the Bank of England’s chief economist Andy Haldane were also seen as hurting short-term bonds.
+Hawkish comments from the Bank of England’s chief economist Andy Haldane were also seen as hurting short-term bonds on Wednesday.

-The dollar index, which measures the greenback against a basket of six major rivals, was last down 0.2 percent.
+The dollar edged higher against the yen after data showed U.S. existing home sales posted a surprise increase in May, soothing some concerns about a real estate slowdown.